iRICsolvers/GELATO_Rewrite_Documents/source/01_Introduction.rst

 (5) Tracer tracking calculation using the above CGNS file.

-(6) Visualization of the calculation results
+(6) Visualization of the calculation result

 .. figure:: images/ishikari_kako.gif
    :align: center